 If space prevents the use of logos on your materials, the following statement should be used:

-For 2022 Awards: “Funding for this project was provided by the North Central Extension Risk Management Education Center, the USDA National Institute of Food and Agriculture Award Number 2021-70027-34694, and (list other funding sources if applicable).”
+“Funding for this project was provided by the North Central Extension Risk Management Education Center, the USDA National Institute of Food and Agriculture under Award Number (insert appropriate award number from above), and (list other funding sources if applicable).”

 - All invoices must correlate to your plan of work and follow the budget and budget narrative that was set forth in your application and include the current and cumulative amounts requested by budget line item.